 The EU is following a cooperative approach with key countries of origin and transit to improve joint work on readmission.
-With the six new readmission arrangements agreed, the EU now has 23 readmission agreements and arrangements in place.
-European Migration Liaison Officers have been deployed to third countries, acting as key contacts with national authorities, while third countries' Migration Liaison Officers in EU Member States can help identifying potential returnees.
-The European Border and Coast Guard Agency has increased its capacity to coordinate and organise return operations.
+The EU has 23 readmission agreements and arrangements in place.
+European Migration Liaison Officers have been deployed to third countries, acting as key contacts with national authorities, while third countries' Migration Liaison Officers in EU Member States can help identify potential returnees.
+The European Border and Coast Guard Agency has put extra capacity in place to coordinate and organise return operations.